Example

 not actually needed until a future date.

-date.
-In this situation, when the market is offering attractive rates, they
+completion date.
+In this situation, when the market is offering

 The situation can become more complex when purchasing a new property off